 About:

-The Lupinus genus includes hundreds of beautiful flowering plants that make tall and distinct spikes of colorful flowers.
-Lupines are known for their rich purple and blue colors, but they’re also available in many other varieties.
-Some lupines are also important food sources thanks to the production of edible beanlike seeds.
+The Lupinus genus includes hundreds of beautiful flowering plants that make tall, distinct spikes of colorful flowers.
+Lupines are known for their rich purple and blue colors but also available in many other varieties.
+Some lupines are also important food sources thanks to the production of edible bean-like seeds.

 Growing Zones: | 4 to 8 |